If you have diabetes, you know that controlling blood sugar levels (or blood glucose

 word for high blood sugar levels.
 High blood sugar levels happen when the body either

-1 diabetes) or can't respond to insulin properly (type
+can't respond to insulin properly (type 2 diabetes).

 Having too much sugar in the blood for long periods of time can cause serious health